-Hasselback potatoes are a very easy side dish that looks fancy but is so simple to make.
-I like to make mini ones using fingerling potatoes.
+This mini hasselback potatoes recipe is a very easy side dish that looks fancy but is so simple to make.
+I like to make mini ones using small potatoes.
 They take just minutes to prep and taste delicious.

 Hasselback potatoes are one of the easiest appetizers or side dishes you can make that is both delicious and has a unique presentation.
 I first saw them on several food blogs over a year ago.
 I put it on my to-do list, but kept forgetting to make them.